seanwojcik/sheets-gpt/readme.md

 <img width="621" alt="image" src="https://user-images.githubusercontent.com/9706111/234122872-5b280aba-1cb0-4ef9-9f0f-aef89fbe2760.png">

-Note that `CHATGPT()` differs from `GPT35` in that the `CHATGPT()` function accepts a JSON-formatted array of system, user, and assistant messages.
-All other functions accept a plain text string as the prompt.
+Note that `CHATGPT()` differs from the other GPT functions (including `GPT35()`) in that the `CHATGPT()` function accepts a JSON-formatted array of system, user, and assistant messages.
+All other GPT functions accept a plain text string as the prompt.

 You can also adjust the `model`, `temperature`, and `max_tokens` within each OpenAI function call.
 See the API documentation from [OpenAI](https://platform.openai.com/docs/api-reference/chat/create) and [Anthropic](https://console.anthropic.com/docs/api) for information about formatting requests and other available parameters.